Omar Mascarell

-Omar Mascarell González (born 2 February 1993) is a professional footballer who plays as a defensive midfielder for La Liga club Mallorca.
+Omar Mascarell González (born 2 February 1993) is a professional footballer who plays as a defensive midfielder for Saudi Pro League club Al-Khaleej.

 Developed at Real Madrid, where he made one first-team appearance, he also played in La Liga for Sporting de Gijón, Elche and Mallorca.
 He also totalled 98 Bundesliga games for Eintracht Frankfurt and Schalke 04, and won the DFB-Pokal with the former in 2018.

 Born in Spain, Mascarell plays for the Equatorial Guinea national team, having made his debut in 2024.

 Club career

 Real Madrid

 Born in Santa Cruz de Tenerife, Canary Islands, Mascarell joined Real Madrid's youth system at the age of 17, arriving from local club Laguna.
 On 21 August 2011 he made his debut as a senior, playing with Real Madrid Castilla against Sporting de Gijón B in the Segunda División B. He contributed 24 games during the season (11 starts) as the B's returned to Segunda División after an absence of five years, scoring twice in the process.

 Mascarell started the 2012–13 campaign with the C team also in the third division, but was promoted back to the reserves after only a couple of weeks.
 He played his first professional match on 28 October 2012, coming on as a substitute for Pedro Mosquera for the last 17 minutes of a 2–4 home loss to Sporting de Gijón.

 Mascarell made his La Liga debut with the Merengues on 1 June 2013, replacing Mesut Özil late into a 4–2 home win against Osasuna in what was the last matchday.
 On 6 August of the following year, he joined English Championship club Derby County on a season-long loan.
 He made his debut for the latter five days later, substituting Will Hughes in the 53rd minute of a 1–0 victory over Rotherham United at Pride Park Stadium.

 On 3 August 2015, Mascarell moved to Sporting Gijón on loan for the season.
 He played 28 matches in all competitions, starting 20 in the league and helping the Asturians finally retain their top-flight status.